satellite-of-love/docs/docs/developer/commands.md

 atomist hello
 ```

-and the SDM should respond in the same terminal.
+and the SDM should respond in the same terminal. la la la a change

 This will only work while the SDM is running in local mode.
 To check this, run `atomist show sdms` and see whether your SDM is in the list.